Skip to main content

 • Google Cloud Platform and Firebase for infrastructure and storage

-• Google Vertex AI for safety and moderation support
+• Google Vertex AI for safety, moderation, summarization, AI-assisted support tooling, and related product operations

 • Zoom for video-session integration